-I photographed inside this shack in Coaldale, PA and I was drawn to the blue tarp.
+Photographed from inside this shack in Coaldale, the blue tarp was enchanting.
 When I returned this summer, the shack was gone.

 Indelible in the Hippocampus